helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 Negative impact:
 - This option add complexity in the development.
 - Continue to have inequity in reward distribution based on your geographical localization.
-- Continue to have an inequity between hostpot brands conducting to disconnection.
+- Continue to have an inequity between hotspot brands conducting to disconnection.
-- Push to hack hostpot to grab some ms and create an inequity in regard of owner technical skills.
+- Push to hack hotspot to grab some ms and create an inequity in regard of owner technical skills.

 # Unresolved Questions

 - Packet processing is currently involving signature from ECC for every packet, this is time costly and not mandatory.
-Some discussions are already opened to move this with a software signature from an ECC derivated key negotiated with Helium Packet Router for a given period of time.
+Some discussions are already opened to move this with a software signature from an ECC derived key negotiated with Helium Packet Router for a given period of time.

 - Witness could be selected also in regard of their location.
-For exemple we could get a priority on the witnesses comming from the longest distance to offer an advantage to the hotpost offering the larger coverage.
+For example we could get a priority on the witnesses coming from the longest distance to offer an advantage to the hotspot offering the larger coverage.

 - There could be some hotspot designs or configurations that always respond over 500ms, these would never be rewarded.

 # Deployment Impact

 Oracle PoC rewarding code needs to be modified to take this into consideration.
 Deployment is global, Hotspots are not impacted.
-The Oracle PoC code update will impact the Nova team for deployment, the Author of this HIP is not attaching any code..
+The Oracle PoC code update will impact the Nova team for deployment, the Author of this HIP is not attaching any code.

 # Success Metrics

-- The distribution of rewards isno longer a function of the hotspot manufacturer design
+- The distribution of rewards is no longer a function of the hotspot manufacturer design
 - Hotpots with large coverage get balanced rewards
-- The decrease of active hostots is slowing down
+- The decrease of active hotspots is slowing down
 - The average response time to witness is improved over time

 # Appendix